 The program of study in Mathematics Education consists of four curricular components: freshman seminar and general education, the specialty area, professional studies, and content pedagogy (methods and internship).
 Upon successful completion of the program and related requirements, graduates are eligible for a Standard Professional I license to teach in the State of North Carolina.
 The NC Department of Public Instruction issues the teaching license based on University recommendation.

-The Mathematics Education program is accredited by the National Association for the Accreditation of Teacher Education (NCATE) and the NC State Board of Education.
+UNCP's Teacher Education Program is accredited by the National Council for Accreditation of Teacher Education (NCATE).
+Each undergraduate and graduate teacher education program area offered by UNCP is approved by the NC State Board of Education

 The Teacher Education Program standards for all education majors are described fully in the UNCP Teacher Education Program Teacher Candidate Handbook.